What is the ACL?

 The old way of rehabbing ACL injuries was time-based, everyone would return to running at 3 months, and everyone would return to sport at 9 months.
 However, as with a lot of things, everyone is different, while some people are ready to return to running after 3 months, many are not yet at this point, and some are actually ready to run before 3 months.

 The use of the Melbourne ACL Rehabilitation Guide ensures that we go through set, distinct phases.
 This ensures that you are progressing only once you have reached all the criteria to be able to make it to the next phase.
 This results in the lowest risk of re-injury possible for you, the patient.
+It also ensures that your knee joint is supported and strong, which can help reduce the risk of knee arthritis, which is relatively common following ACL injury.
 Therefore, you can have the utmost confidence that once you progress you are as ready as you can be to move on to the next stage.

 How Long Will it Take Before Returning to Sport?